adhr1t/habitat_log_proj/README.md

 # UT Habitat for Humanity Point Log Update Automation: Project Overview
 *   Created a tool that automates the update of the UT Habitat for Humanity Points Log
 *   Manipulated the datasets to translate data better between the two
 *   Iterated through the GM Sign-In dataset and automatically updated the Points Log dataset when first and last names matched
+*   Gives existing members one Meeting point after attending their first meeting
 *   Automatically adds new members to the Points Log dataset; assigns them one Meeting point
 *   Automatically adds new members' emails to the Points Log dataset

 # Code and Resources Used
 **Python Version:** 3.8\